github-modules/github-url-to-object/README.md

 ## Usage

-Pass whatever flavor of github URL you like:
+Use whatever flavor of GitHub URL you like:

 ```js
 var gh = require('github-url-to-object')